2 Kings 18

 2 Kings 18:36Silence as Strength

-36But the people held their peace, and answered him not a word: for the king's commandment was, Say nothing unto him.
+36But the people held their peace, and answered him not a word: for the king’s commandment was, saying, Answer him not.

 The text notes that this silence was by the king's commandment.
 Hezekiah has learned something from the experience of paying tribute.
 He will not negotiate further with an enemy who negotiates in bad faith.
 He will not allow his people to be divided by propaganda.
 The commandment is simple and absolute: do not answer.